20 Productivity Tips To Learn From Top Business Leaders

 Time-blocking is when you add specific time-chunks to your calendar to help you focus on specific tasks, projects, or the vision of your business.
 This calendar trick is one of the best ways to boost your productivity while also providing structure to your workday.

 CEO of Digital Marketing Company PageTraffic, Navneet Kaushal also shared an example of how he utilizes time-blocking for emails.
 Kaushal suggests blocking off 30 minutes every day at 10:00am (or whatever consistent morning time works for you) and sticking to that schedule as best as you can.
 This creates a pattern and will help you start your day off on the right foot without lingering emails in your mind.
+Consider using time management software to help you manage your daily calendar.

 16. Take your breaks